The 10 Best Social Media Marketing Jobs

-- Working with senior management for planning and setting objectives
+- Work with senior management for planning and setting objectives

-- Taking feedback and using it to improve strategic goals
+- Take feedback and use it to improve strategic goals

-- Setting long-term and short-term social media marketing goals
+- Set long-term and short-term social media marketing goals

 Just over 500 jobs were posted on Indeed in last 15 days with an average salary of $65K+ a year.

 It is a high competition job.
-The number of jobs posted is minimal so you have to have a strong profile to grab one of these jobs.
+The number of jobs posted is minimal so you should have a strong profile to grab one of these jobs.